This all began as a dream of one man and his wife several years ago.

 Year 2002 will see the overlook and gazebo project a reality thanks in part to a grant from the White Lick Community Foundation of Hendricks County.

-This project would not have been possible if not for the many contributions and support of the 1999 employees of the Town of Jamestown.
+This project would not have been possible if not for the many contributions and the continued support of our current employees of the Town of Jamestown.
 They are:

 - Katie Conyer, Clerk-Treasurer